Let's say the crew behind some movie or TV episode is in charge of portraying a creature, vehicle or object through Special Effects

 - In "The Daleks", we never get to see the creature inside the Dalek casing, save for a blink-and-you-miss-it shot of a dark hand-like organ twitching underneath a coat.
 This was because they'd already blown all the budget on building loads of Daleks, but it fortunately worked as Nothing Is Scarier horror as well.
 The "Dalekmania" tie-in media intentionally censored the appearance of the mutant in its Dalek cross-section diagrams for these reasons.

-- We very rarely see the TARDIS materialise in the Hartnell stories, because the special effect was incredibly difficult to do at that time.
+- We very rarely see the TARDIS materialise in the Hartnell stories, because the special effect (a Stop Trick with a fade) was incredibly difficult to do at that time (the BBC could only afford two edits per episode, and the effect required an edit).
 Usually, we see the crew in the TARDIS interior while the sound effect plays, the Doctor confirms that it's safe outside and opens the doors, we see a glimpse of the new location through the doors from the crew's perspective, and we then cut to the characters emerging outside, seeing the TARDIS already standing wherever it is.
-Eventually, as technology improved, the effect became easy and cheap to do to the point where the effect could be used to introduce Doctor Who actors appearing on chat shows or Blue Peter and so on - the TARDIS is shown materialising and dematerialising whenever necessary with no fanfare by Tom Baker's tenure.
+Eventually, as technology improved, the effect became easy and cheap to do to the point where the effect could be used to introduce Doctor Who actors appearing on chat shows or Blue Peter and so on — the TARDIS is shown materialising and dematerialising whenever necessary with no fanfare by Tom Baker's tenure.
 Even reconstructions of Missing Episodes can animate this one with a bit of clever Photoshop and a fade...

 - In "The Web Planet", scenes with the Zarbi are shot through a greased lens in an attempt to obscure how unconvincing the cheap ant costumes are.
 It doesn't work, mostly because they have a pair of hilariously human legs in trousers and shoes sticking out.